teddywest32/grunt2gulp.js/README.md

 the offending line in the Gruntfile but will typically require extra work to be done to work as a gulpfile.

+## time-grunt or grunt-timer

+It is useful to know how long a task runs for.
+With Grunt you would use time-grunt or the grunt-timer package.
+In gulp, you can use the [gulp-duration](https://github.com/hughsk/gulp-duration) and/or the [time-require](https://github.com/jaguard/time-require) packages.

 ## grunt.loadTasks or grunt.task.loadTasks

 [LoadTasks will load custom-defined tasks for Grunt](http://gruntjs.com/api/grunt.task#grunt.task.loadtasks).
 You will have to convert those tasks to work with gulp.
 The guide on [writing a plugin for gulp](https://github.com/gulpjs/gulp/blob/master/docs/writing-a-plugin/README.md) is a good starting point.